singuerinc/dial/readme.md

+## Note

+This is not a chrome extension anymore, but a regular webpage that can be added as homepage in chrome or any browser.

 ## About

-Dial is a (beta) Chrome Extension.
+Dial is a (beta) web app.
 It's my launcher for frequent websites.
-It replaces the newtab page on Chrome.

 If you want to check how it works, check out this demo: